What Makes a Happy Workplace?

 How to make a happy workplace

-Obviously, we’re all about happiness and spreading green button vibes here at Celpax so this day is one that we’re celebrating.
+Obviously, we’re all about happiness and spreading green button vibes here at Celpax so days like these we make sure that we’re celebrating.

 To coincide with International Day of Happiness, the UN also releases their ranking of the happiest countries in the world.